-VMWARE'S SELECTED CONSOLIDATED FINANCIAL DATA
+SUMMARY CONSOLIDATED FINANCIAL DATA

-The following selected consolidated financial data should be read together with "VMware Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes included elsewhere in this Prospectus-Offer to Exchange.
+The following tables present our summary consolidated historical financial information.
+You should read this information together with the consolidated financial statements and related notes and the information under "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.

-The data for the years ended December 31, 2006 and 2005 and the period from January 9, 2004 to December 31, 2004 have been derived from our audited consolidated financial statements included elsewhere in this Prospectus-Offer to Exchange.
-The data for the three months ended March 31, 2007 and 2006 have been derived from our unaudited consolidated financial statements included elsewhere in this Prospectus-Offer to Exchange.
+The data for the years ended December 31, 2006 and 2005 and the period from January 9, 2004 to December 31, 2004 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
+The data for the three months ended March 31, 2007 and 2006 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
 We have prepared the unaudited consolidated financial statements on the same basis as the audited consolidated financial statements and, in the opinion of management, the statements reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the financial information set forth in these statements.
 On January 8, 2004, all of our capital stock was purchased by EMC.
 The acquisition was accounted for as a purchase; accordingly, our assets and liabilities were adjusted to their fair market values.
 Prior to the acquisition by EMC, our fiscal year ended on January 31.
 In connection with the acquisition, our fiscal year end was changed to December 31 to conform to EMC's year end.
-The data for the fiscal year ended January 31, 2003 was derived from the audited consolidated financial statements of our predecessor, which are not included in this Prospectus-Offer to Exchange.
-The data for the period from February 1, 2003 to January 8, 2004 was derived from the unaudited consolidated financial statements of our predecessor, which are not included in this Prospectus-Offer to Exchange.
-As a result of our acquisition by EMC and the resulting change in basis, the results of operations and financial position of our predecessor are not comparable with our results of operations and financial position following our acquisition by EMC.
+The data for the fiscal year ended January 31, 2003 was derived from the audited consolidated financial statements of our predecessor, which are not included in this prospectus.
+The data for the period from February 1, 2003 to January 8, 2004 was derived from the unaudited consolidated financial statements of our predecessor, which are not included financial statements of our predecessor, which are not included financial statements of our predecessor, which are not included financial statements of our predecessor, which are not included financial statements of our predecessor, which are not included financial statements of our predecessor, which are not included in this prospectus.
+As a result of our acquisition by EMC and the resulting change in basis, the results of operations and financial position of our predecessor are not comparable with our results of operations and financial position following our acquisition b